Read in: Nederlands (Dutch)

 Hiking in the mountains

 Our intention is to hike the sendero Puente Arabe, a signposted walk in the Axarquia mountains.
 And this time we actually plan for it because after dozens of hikes and hundreds of kilometers through the Andalusian mountains, we slowly begin to realize – after many mishaps – that a good preparation is half the battle.

 We studied the map and confirmed that it is indeed a circular walk, which means that the trail ends at the same point as it begins.
 An important fact because we found out the hard way that in the description of Spanish senderos only one-way distance is given.
 So if you’re at the end of the trail, you have to walk back the same distance, unless it is a circular route.

 This time we even checked the weather forecast, which looked good.
 Again, we have been caught out before with bad weather, rain, wind, etc.

 Another important point is clothing.
-Even though we checked we have to take into consideration that in the mountains the weather can be unpredictable.
+We checked the weather forecast, as we have to take into consideration that in the mountains the weather can be unpredictable.
 Within minutes the temperatures can drop from nice and sunny to arctic conditions.
 But this time I am prepared.

 Layers is the keyword: a t-shirt under a sweater and a light jacket against wind and rain.
 I also wear seamless hiking socks (against blisters) and hiking boots.

 With a full breakfast in our stomachs, the hiking map and directions printed and all three phones charged (GPS) we are ready.
-With these thorough preparations nothing can go wrong, right?
+With this thorough preparation nothing can go wrong, right?
 It is after all only a six kilometers trail and the total height difference is just 300 meters.
 According to the directions the walk takes about three hours.